tooooolazy/baseapp/baseApp/README.md

 - DpApp-ui: another main application module
 - service-client: a simple Rest client to be used by Application UI modules to retrieve data from WS.
 It implements an abstract WS interface with only 2 methods: 'execute' and 'executeUpdate'.
 Their difference is that the latter will use a 'transaction'.
 - baseApp-backend: base backend module, contains the base classes for handling WS calls.
 It implements the same WS interface as the service-client above.
 Each App ui should have its own 'backend' project.
+- DpApp-common: a simple helper module (each UI module should have one) that contains classes common both to backend and UI (ie OnlineResult, JobFailureCode, UserBean, etc.)
 - utils***: a set of helper modules used by all other modules

 Workflow